Schedule Your Trip

 How do I schedule a ride?

-To schedule a ride, use the buttons at the top of this page to schedule online, download the application, or to give us a call (Monday – Friday between 7:00 a.m. and 7:00 p.m.)
+To schedule a ride, use the buttons at the top of this page to give us a call (Monday – Friday between 7:00 a.m. and 7:00 p.m.)
 Rides can be scheduled at least 30 days in advance, and no later than 2 business days before your appointment.
 Scheduling your ride at least 2 business days in advance will help you to have the best experience.
 Urgent care and other urgent types of trips, like dialysis or chemotherapy, can be scheduled on the same day.
 Your privacy is important to us.
 You or the person calling on your behalf will need to verify some of the following details found on your record before they can help you:

 - First and last name